MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![Options](media/conversationalai-tooling/taggingoptions.png)

 Because ‘workers’ is an entity, the Annotation Type is Entity.
-In the ontology, there is an entity type for employees, which is what the user finds and selects.
+In the ontology, there is an entity type for customers, which is what the user finds and selects.
 The image below shows this operation.

 ![Options2](media/conversationalai-tooling/leadstocustomers.png)